wbbradley/ace/README.md

 said, Zion tries to be fast, using static compilation to native host architecture as its execution model.
 Zion is built on [LLVM](https://llvm.org/).

-## Beliefs
+## User Roles
- - There are two classic archetypes of language users, Workers and Librarians.
-Any developer can wear either of these hats, but will switch back and forth in a modal fashion.
-This happens as new dependencies and integrations are initiated and completed.
+ - In industry, there are two classic archetypes of programming language users, Workers and Librarians.
+Experienced developers wear either of these hats, switching back and forth as necessary.
+This switching can happen as new dependencies and integrations are initiated and completed within the scope of feature or new product work.
    - Workers want to quickly build trustworthy applications that solve problems.
 Workers need a pleasant and ergonomic experience in order to remain focused on reaching their objectives.
-   - Librarians want to extend the runtime capabilities of the language by
+   - Librarians want to extend the capabilities of the language by
      - Creating bindings through Zion to pre-existing or external libraries.
      - Seamlessly integrating external libraries so that their usage appears as idiomatic Zion.
      - Exposing extrinsic data via a gentle (de)serialization layer that maintains type-safety and ergonomics to the Workers.